TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-Then, we send an email to this user containing the reverse shell payload:
+Then, we send an email to this user with the `reverse shell` payload embedded in the message body:

 <br />